kubernetes-sigs/knftables/README.md

 as textual input to `nft` (e.g. `tx.Exec("add chain ...")`) is mostly just because it's _much_ easier to have a fake implementation for unit tests this way.

-The `tx.AddRule()` API is 100% just copied from the `LineBuffer` used by the kube-proxy iptables backend.
-I considered having a `tx.AddElement()` helper too, but that doesn't work as well, because elements aren't "flat" like rules are, so you can't just squish multiple `string` and `[]string` elements together.